eead-csic-compbio/kmeleon/README.md

 ```
 Usage: kmeleon_count.py [OPTIONS] KMERS_FILE
+The KMERS_FILE has the format of the output of kmeleon_extract.py
 Note that this software outputs to stderr and stdout.

 typical command: kmeleon_count.py -d 4 demo_data/demo.2_19.kmers > demo_data/demo.2_19.counts